IMLMT/Shopping-Cart/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (client), you can run:
 - npm run build
+- npm start

+In the server directory, you can run:
 - npm start

 ## About the app: